-First of all, our hearty congratulations on moving into your new home!
+First of all, congratulations on moving into your new home!
 We guess that you are super excited and also exhausted, but now is not the time to rest as you still have a new home checklist to fill out.
 The journey can be pretty exhausting, and the preparation, endless as a lot has to go into your new home.
 Organization is key here, or else it will be a hair-tearing experience.
-It's okay to worry, but luckily enough for you, here is the ultimate new house checklist for your home that will make the moving process more comfortable and simpler.
+It’s okay to worry, but luckily enough for you, here is the ultimate new house checklist for your home that will make the moving process more comfortable and simpler.

 Here’s a list of what to do when getting to a new home.
 It’s been grouped into two different categories; things you need to do before moving into a new house and things to do after moving in.

 Before you move, there are items that you need to knock off your new house checklist to ensure that the moving process runs smoothly.

 Before moving into your new home, set up, and transfer all the physical utilities: electricity, gas, and water.
 Inform the physical utility companies about your planned move and let them know precisely when you are moving in; this will ensure that the activation is timely.
 What to do when getting to your new home is to check if all the transferred physical utilities are in good working condition.

 Doing this ensures that you don’t move into a dead zone.
 Compare the pricing and figure out the best service provider that can cater to your needs and ensure that you do this and that there are running before your move-in date.
 Schedule the installation for 2 to 3 weeks before your move-in day and get it activated.
 Several companies can help you cancel, set up, or transfer your cable and internet plans.

 Getting your address connected and updated will make life much easier for you.
 By updating your address, everything in your life gets updated from your forwarding emails to subscription packages.
 Every one of your important documents has to tag along with you, and those that are just occupying space should be tossed into the shredder.
 This is a very important “what to do when getting to a new home”.